callumacrae/macr.ae/articles/vue-provide-inject.md

 need some way of letting the component at whatever level we decided should be responsible for that data know that the current user has performed that action.

-Your instinct might to have been to reach for Vue's component events[link], but component events don't bubble, and for the same reason we don't want prop drilling downwards, we don't want a chain of components passing an event back upwards either.
+Your instinct might to have been to reach for Vue's [component events], but they're not suitable here: component events don't bubble, and for the same reason we don't want prop drilling downwards, we don't want a chain of components passing an event back upwards either.

 The approach I generally recommend is to pass a function along with the data into the `provide` function, which can then be called to mutate the data or